 - 30 to 40 hours per week (varies by site)

+The application period for community agency participation is now closed.
 Focus on Youth supports community agencies through the use of space and/or student employee support.
 Community agencies will be notified about their approval for participation in Focus on Youth by the end of May and when funding has been confirmed with the Ministry of Education.
+Focus on Youth 2018 will run for six weeks from July 3 until August 10.

 Board Collaboration: Support and resources contributed by Accommodation & Planning, Community & Continuing Education, Corporate Communications, E-Best Research, Early Learning & Child Care, Equity, Executive Council, Facilities Management, Finance, Human Resources, Information Technology, Programs & Assessment, Special Education